Terreii/use-pouchdb/docs/basics/add-todo.md

 last section.

-The next instruction is the [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) hook, to store what the user did input.
+The next instruction is the [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) hook, to store what the user did enter.

 We'll jump over the `handleAddTodo` callback.
 And go to the JSX return: